tellor-io/TellorDocumentation/docs/index.md

 #### A base reward per every successful submission <a name="base-reward"> </a>
 The base reward incentivizes miners to provide data via the PoW and its pay structure incentivizes them to provide accurate values.

-Similar to the way Ethereum rewards ‘Uncles’ or miners who were close to winning, the first five miners to submit a PoW, requestId and off-chain value are awarded tributes.
-The miner that submits the median value is awarded the largest quantity of the total payoff.
-The median value is selected efficiently via an insert sort in the <b>submitMiningSolution</b> function.
+Similar to the way Ethereum rewards ‘Uncles’, or miners who were close to winning, the first five miners to submit a PoW and off-chain value are awarded the five Tributes each.

-The current incentive structure leverages game-theory to disincentivize dispersion and adversarial submissions.
-The payout structure is specified when deploying a new oracle.
+Tellor took into consideration two main problems when structuring payouts for our reward mechanisms:

+* Race Conditions
+* Mirroring
+Race conditions occur when a user can see a pending transaction on Ethereum and then submit their own transaction with a higher gas price to front run this transaction.
+The main problem with race conditions in Tellor is that users will waste all of the potential mining reward on gas to outbid one another.
+When this happens, the security of our system goes down because as the expected return (mining reward minus gas costs) decreases, so does the PoW difficulty of our system.

+Mirroring is when parties copy the previous submission’s value.
+So if you have 5 miners submitting the price of BTC, a properly functioning system does not feature everyone just copying the first miner’s submission.
+The goal of the five separate miners is for each miner to independently check the value and report it.
+When mirroring occurs, there is only one miner who is actually checking the value, thus reducing your n number of miners securing your system to one.

+Based on Tellor’s research, the following conclusions can be made:

+* Higher payout for median value encourages race conditions and mirroring
+* Rewarding the median leads to bad values
+* When all miners are rewarded equally race conditions are reduced, but mirroring remains
+* Mirroring occurs when bad actors are absent

+The official value will still be the median value but all miners will receive equal rewards.
+If Tellor solely takes the first submitted value, the cost of attack for POW would decrease.
+Race conditions will still occur but with less severity than when the median value is paid a higher reward.
+In addition, since we anticipate mirroring to be a problem and the only way to prevent it is to actually submit fake values on occasion to keep the system honest we plan to police the environment by using utilizing our devshare to submit malicious values if a sufficient number are not present.

 Tellor Base Reward Mechanism